T-Mose/AutomatedGrading/README.md

 1. **Prepare the Excel File**: The `students.xlsx` file should have student IDs in the first column.
 2. **Set Up the Unit Test**: Place the `UnitTests.java` file in the same directory as the scripts.
 3. **Ensure the JAR Files Are in Place**: The `junit-4.13.2.jar` and `hamcrest-core-1.3.jar` must be in the same directory as the Python scripts.
-4. **Add Unit tests, either from the folder or selfmade ones, into the UnitTests.java file.
+4. **Add Unit tests** Either from the folder or selfmade ones, into the UnitTests.java file.
 By default is this emtpy.
 If selfmade ones are made, paste these in into this files class.
 5. **Run the Script**:
    - For unit testing: `python AutoCompilerUnitTest.py <task_number>`
    - For compile-only: `python AutoCompilerTest.py <task_number>`